TheTallJerry/Music-site-public/README.md

 # About/Background

- I have a relatively active [Musescore.com profile](https://musescore.com/thetalljerry) with a fair amount of followers, and for those of you not familiar with the site, it's essentially a place to share musical arrangements/compositions that are made with the music scripting software Musescore.
+ I have a relatively active [Musescore.com profile](https://musescore.com/thetalljerry) with a fair amount of followers.
+The site is essentially a place to share musical arrangements/compositions that are made with the music scripting software Musescore.
 Because of its _free_ nature, there's a pretty significant userbase.

  A few months back I started receiving messages (from my potential/exsiting Musescore followers)
 * Asking what I've been working on